PixelGoose98/GooskeOS/README.md

-A small os me and a dude are makin
+A small os me and a couple of dudes are makin